EshwarDhande/nlp_a3/README.md

 - Link to the huggingface model: qa_model_link

-- The following metrics were calculated after training for train_epoch epochs:
+- The following metrics were calculated after training for qa_train_epoch epochs:

 | Metric       | Score                   |
 |--------------|-------------------------|